moyinoso/Customer-Engagement-Revenue-Analysis-Dashboard-Excel-/README.md

 This project is an Excel-based analytics dashboard built to explore customer behavior and revenue performance in an e-commerce setting.
 Using transactional data, I created pivot-driven summaries and visualizations to highlight engagement tiers, product categories, and regional revenue trends.

-The dashboard provides a clear snapshot of business performance and customer value distribution, helping stakeholders make data-driven decisions.
+The dashboard provides a clear snapshot of business performance and customer value distribution, enabling stakeholders to make informed, data-driven decisions.

 ---